University of Florida

 PARTICLE PHYSICS RESEARCH FOCUS:

 Top quark physics, QCD, Higgs and searches for new physics in CDF and CMS.
+Our group played an important role in the Higgs discovery and is a leading contributor to the Higgs properties studies in H→ZZ→4l channel.
+Searching for non-standard neutrino oscillations and measuring neutrino cross sections at MiniBooNE and MINERvA.
 Searching for new charmed baryon states at CLEO and gravitational waves searches with LIGO and LISA.
 Dark matter searches including axions and WIMPs.

 WHAT SETS PARTICLE PHYSICS AT UNIVERSITY OF FLORIDA APART?